enoch232/CLI-RPN/README.md

 #### Docker for development
 Reasons for choosing Docker:
 1. Ability to quickly get Rails app up and running quickly.
 2. Very portable
 3. Quick deployment using EC2 Container Service (AWS) or other platforms.

 #### CloudFlare for HTTPS
 1. Free for small projects
 2. Very easy to set up
 3. Many configurations

 ### 4. Tradeoffs

 #### Deployment:
 I chose Heroku for the deployment platform.
-Although AWS is cheaper in the long run, simplicity of Heroku to set up a server, and free cost of small instances (postgreSQL, EC2) outweight the benefits of using AWS for this scenario.
+Although AWS is cheaper in the long run, simplicity of Heroku to set up a server, and free cost of small instances (postgreSQL, EC2) outweigh the benefits of using AWS for this scenario.

 #### Design Pattern:
 There were few other good design patterns I would have used.
 However Template Pattern seemed to fit best due to its simplicity.